Getting Started

 |---|---|

-| Run the project locally | 10 minutes |
+| Run a project locally | 10 minutes |

 | Understand the main routes | 30 minutes |